mmann1123/pyGIS/_sources/docs/d_raster_crs_intro.md

 This is roughly equivalent to false easting `+x_0=10` which would shift the coordinates but not redefine the prime meridian location.
 ```

-We can then use our knowledge of matrix algerbra and tranform matrices to solve for the new upper left hand corner coordinate ($x_B$, $y_B$)
+We can then use our knowledge of matrix algebra and transform matrices to solve for the new upper left hand corner coordinate ($x_B$, $y_B$)

 ```{figure} ../_static/d_crs/d_europe_translate_raster_m.png
 :name: Example of using translate matrix to reproject an image by moving prime meridian